leimbernon/rust_genetic_algorithms/README.md

 - `method`: Specifies which crossover operator to use.

 `MutationConfiguration`:
-- `probability`: Optional.
-Specifies the probability that a given child will be mutated.
+- `probability_max`: Optional.
+Specifies the maximum probability that a genotype is mutated.
 This number must be between 0.0 and 1.0, both inclusive.
+In case of adaptive genetic algorithms, this parameter is mandatory and must be greater than `probability_min`.
+- `probability_min`: Optional.
+Specifies the minimum probability that a genotype is mutated.
+This number must be between 0.0 and 1.0, both inclusive.
+In case of adaptive genetic algorithms, this parameter is mandatory and must be lower than `probability_max`.

 - `method`: Specifies which mutation operator to use.

 `LimitConfiguration`: